 The Joker

 Batman’s most iconic villain, The Joker, epitomizes the chaotic evil archetype.
-He’s the yin to Batman’s yang, the perfect mirror and opposite of the lawful good trope Batman represents.
+He’s the yin to Batman’s yang, the perfect mirror, and the opposite of the lawful good trope Batman represents.

 The Joker delights in wreaking havoc wherever he goes.
-His ultimate goal seems to be to disrupt Batman, regardless of the cost.
+His ultimate goal is to disrupt Batman, regardless of the cost.
 He has no qualms about sacrificing people, often in cruel ways, to achieve this goal.

 The Dark Night Rises takes The Joker to a whole new level of evil.
 This Joker isn’t just playing a fun, chaotic game against the bat.
 He aims to destroy the entire system.
 Although his methods are evil (no benevolent or even neutral character threatens to blow up thousands of people), his motives are often sympathetic.
 Most of his actions highlight corruption running rampant throughout Gotham City, leading viewers to question who the true enemy is.